iotempire/iotempower/README.rst

 - accesspoint: start an accesspoint on a free wifi interface

-- download_firmware: download latest firmware
+- ulnoiot upgrade: get latest version of ulnoiot (inside an existing version)

 - shell: starting mpfshell to connect to locally or network connected esp8266 device